rallepalaveev/A2RAM16/README.md

 This sequence should not lead to the computer freezing with a responce "$C083-", because the monitor is copied to the RAM and continues to work from RAM.

 The benefit of the card is that programs which require 64kB of RAM can be used - primarily ProDOS and programs which can run with 64kB of RAM.
+It works from any 50-pin slot.